sametartann/Real-Estate-Agent/README.md

 - First, you need to run the Main.java and write 'y' to add a house or 'n' to not add a house anymore.
 - If you wrote 'y', then you should enter the information of state (String), price (double), and type (String).
 For the state field, you may consider “rental” or “sale” kinds of states.
 The prices of the houses are considered with only 2 digits after the comma.
+- Finally, the program will print all houses' information one by one, multiples of 10 in red color, houses sorted by state, houses sorted by price, and the average for rental houses.

 **Regards!**